Rade58/learning_n_practicing_PYTHON/README.md

-# Learning And Practicing Phyton
+# Learning And Practicing Python

 ALL INFO IS INSIDE NUMERATED BRANCHES